schinckel/pyxero/README.rst

  * It uses the pure-python `PyCrypto`_ library instead of the hard-to-compile native M2Crypto wrapper for RSA signing.

- * It has been tested on both Public and Private Xero Applications.
+ * It has been tested on Public, Partner and Private Xero Applications.

 Quickstart: